 Dressing smart does not necessarily mean searching out your standard ‘weddings and funerals' attire – especially if it requires you to squeeze into something uncomfortable.

-Though it’s not required in the classroom, a smart suit is a good solution to the problem of what to wear to your TA interview, provided it fits well and leaves you feeling at ease.
-If not, there are a still plenty of alternative options, discussed by gender below.
+Though it's not required in the classroom, a smart suit is a good solution to the problem of what to wear to a TA interview, provided it fits well and leaves you feeling at ease.
+If not, there are still plenty of alternative options, discussed by gender below.

 A smart jacket and trousers – not jeans – is fine, and a long-sleeved shirt is more acceptable than short-sleeve versions.
 Shoes should be black or brown as your outfit dictates, relatively conservative in style, and worn with a pair of socks.